The Academy Council collectively provide a challenge and support function to the Headteacher and the Senior Leadership Team.

 With a background in TV production Jo was the youngest TV producer at Anglia TV, working closely with Trisha Goddard to promote the importance of speaking out about mental health.

-Since becoming a mother in 2008, Jo spent over 10 years as a Breast Feeding Peer Supporter and continues to be an advocate to mother centred breastfeeding support.
+Since becoming a mother in 2008, Jo spent over 10 years as a Breast-Feeding Peer Supporter and continues to be an advocate to mother centred breastfeeding support.
 She also spent 6 years as the secretary of a Parent Teacher Association organising memorable events for the children and local community.

 With a Diploma in HR Jo promotes diversity in the workplace with an ongoing goal to empower others to succeed.
 A proactive yet personal leader she initiated PCs for Home Schooling during the pandemic, where devices are refurbished and donated to underprivileged pupils.
 Jo is also currently training to swim a Channel relay in 2022 to educate children living near water and in poverty about water safety and to teach them how to swim.